 Although whiplash most commonly occurs during a rear-end collision.
 But whiplash can happen with any impact at any place on the automobile or some other mechanism.

 - Head-on collisions can result in whiplash injury too.

 - “T-Bone” type accidents.
 Mainly, this happens either broadside of the vehicle gets impacted during a left-hand turn, resembling a "T." Even a relatively minor “fender bender” or accident with no visible damage can result in whiplash.

 During any impact to an automobile, even at low speeds, the seats may move.
-A person’s natural reaction to a seat moving forward or back is to push it back against the movement.
-But when the seat or its occupant violently comes to a halt, it drives the occupant's head, neck, and shoulders forward, creating a snapping, whipping motion called “whiplash,” correctly describing the resulting physical lordosis injury.
+A seated person’s natural to moving forward or back is to push it back against the movement.
+But when the seated vehicle occupant violently comes to a halt, it drives the occupant's head, neck, and shoulders forward, creating a snapping, whipping motion called “whiplash,” correctly describing the resulting physical lordosis injury.

 - Hyperextension of the neck can cause severe damage to the tissue.
 So this ends up resulting in a myriad of medical issues.